 If you decide to take the action out, just be careful where you set it.
 I’m super clumsy and ended up tripping over it and breaking a hammer.
 I literally almost cried, I was so mad at myself!
 I’m telling you, this project was a nightmare!
 Luckily it wasn’t too bad of a repair, but it could have been easily avoided.

 Label all of your screws and take pictures of how everything goes back together.
 I separated everything into little bags, labeled the bags, and made notes on a piece of paper to remind me where everything went.
 I even took some pictures with my phone along the way.
 I’m SO happy that I did this.
 Oftentimes I overestimate my memory and think that I will be able to remember where everything goes.
 By the time I was ready to put everything back together, so much time had gone by, that I couldn’t remember a thing.
 Thankfully the notes and labels helped me put everything back together without a hitch.

 If you are okay with a piano that is never going to sound perfect, you love the style and history of an old piano, and you have some extra time for a big project like this, then go for it.

 If you want something that is going to be more playable, I’d go with a newer piano (probably at least 80s or 90s era).
 You can still make it look pretty by giving the outside a makeover, without having to worry about intricate repairs that might be needed on the inside.

 I wish I would have gone the newer route.
 I mean, I love the way my piano looks on the outside now, but it’s killing me that it doesn’t play perfectly.
 The piano was already in my house though, so I didn’t have many options.
 Hopefully you are reading this before you decide to take that old piano that someone offers you.

 Have any experience with and old piano?
 I’d love to hear your thoughts in the comments below.
-Be sure to check back later for part 2 of this piano makeover, where I reveal what it looks like now.
+Be sure to check out part 2 of this piano makeover, where I reveal what it looks like now.